F5Networks/f5-azure-arm-templates/experimental/standalone/2nic_limited/readme.md

-# Deploying the BIG-IP VE in Azure - Two NIC
+# Deploying the BIG-IP VE in Azure - 2 NIC Limited

 [![Slack Status](https://f5cloudsolutions.herokuapp.com/badge.svg)](https://f5cloudsolutions.herokuapp.com)
 [![Doc Status](http://readthedocs.org/projects/f5-sdk/badge/?version=latest)](https://support.f5.com/kb/en-us/products/big-ip_ltm/manuals/product/bigip-ve-setup-msft-azure-12-1-0.html)

 ## Introduction

-This solution implements an ARM Template to deploy a base example of F5 in a two NIC deployment.
-In a two NIC implementation, interface #1 is for management and data-plane traffic from the Internet, and interface #2 is connected into the Azure networks where traffic is processed by the pool members in a traditional two-ARM design.
+This solution implements an ARM Template to deploy a base example of F5 in a 2 NIC deployment.
+In a 2 NIC implementation, interface #1 is for management and data-plane traffic from the Internet, and interface #2 is connected into the Azure networks where traffic is processed by the pool members in a traditional two-ARM design.

 See the [Configuration Example](#config) section for a configuration diagram and description for this solution.